Jordan Chan: Political positions and stances

 Chan was a member of the Huizhou Committee of the Chinese People's Political Consultative Conference in 2014.

 Chan endorsed pro-Beijing candidate Junius Ho in the 2016 Hong Kong legislative election.

 During the 2019 Hong Kong protests, Chan signed a joint letter supporting the Fugitive Offenders amendment bill, saying that he had the right to support a side "as a Hongkonger".

 In March 2021, Chan expressed his support for cotton from Xinjiang, after several companies stopped purchasing the cotton due to concerns about human rights violations.

 Personal life

 Chan married actress Cherrie Ying on 14 February 2010, at Little White Wedding Chapel in Las Vegas.

-Their first child, a son named Jasper, was born on 1 July 2013.
-On 29 May 2020, they welcomed their second child, a baby boy nicknamed Ho Ho.
+Their first child, a son, was born on 1 July 2013.
+On 29 May 2020, they welcomed their second child, another boy.